smp46/RightClickVirusTotal/README.md

 1. Install required dependencies with pip `pip install pyinstaller vt-py colorama`

-4. Navigate to a directory to store the project in and run `git clone https://github.com/smp46/RightClickVirusTotal.git ; cd RightClickVirusTotal`
+4. Navigate to a directory to store the project in and run `git clone https://github.com/smp46/RightClickVirusTotal.git ; cd RightClickVirusTotal/python`

 3. Run the following command to build the executable: `pyinstaller --onefile RightClickVirusTotal_CLI_Universal.py`